Western honey bee: Subspecies

 Western honey bees adapted to the local environments as they spread geographically.
 These adaptations include synchronizing colony cycles to the timing of local flower resources, forming a winter cluster in colder climates, migratory swarming in Africa, and enhanced foraging behavior in desert areas.
 All together, these variations resulted in 31 recognized subspecies.

 Previously it was believed that the various subspecies were all cross-fertile, but in 2013 it was found that the A. m. mellifera queens do not mate with non-A. m. mellifera drones.

 The subspecies are divided into four major branches, based on work by Ruttner and confirmed by mitochondrial DNA analysis.
-African subspecies belong to branch A, northwestern European subspecies branch M, southwestern European subspecies branch C and Middle Eastern subspecies branch O.
+African subspecies belong to branch A, northwestern European subspecies to branch M, south-eastern European subspecies to branch C and Middle Eastern subspecies to branch O.

 Life cycle

 Colony life cycle

 A bee swarm.
 Bees are unaggressive in this state, since they have no hive to protect.

 Unlike most other bee species, western honey bees have perennial colonies which persist year after year.
 Because of this high degree of sociality and permanence, western honey bee colonies can be considered superorganisms.
 This means that reproduction of the colony, rather than individual bees, is the biologically significant unit.
 Western honey bee colonies reproduce through a process called "swarming".

 In most climates, western honey bees swarm in the spring and early summer, when there is an abundance of blooming flowers from which to collect nectar and pollen.
 In response to these favorable conditions, the hive creates one to two dozen new queens.
 Just as the pupal stages of these "daughter queens" are nearly complete, the old queen and approximately two-thirds of the adult workers leave the colony in a swarm, traveling some distance to find a new location suitable for building a hive (e.g., a hollow tree trunk).
 In the old colony, the daughter queens often start "piping", just prior to emerging as adults, and, when the daughter queens eventually emerge, they fight each other until only one remains; the survivor then becomes the new queen.
 If one of the sisters emerges before the others, she may kill her siblings while they are still pupae, before they have a chance to emerge as adults.